No Good Deed Goes Unpunished

 We agreed that it would be appropriate (both logistically and appearance-wise) for Hydroviv to handle all aspects of money, and that the Facebook Community would serve only to link people in need with people who wanted to help.
 She did not ask for any kind of “kickback,” nor would I have agreed to any kind of arrangement like that (furthermore, at the $65 price, there is nothing to kick back).
 In case this woman has not done enough to help people by setting up the forum, she has donated several systems through her own program.

-Logistics of Partnership:
+Logistics of The Partnership:

-The logistics behind the partnership between Hydroviv and “Filters For Flint” Facebook Community are straightforward: Hydroviv created an item in our store called “Donate A Water Filter To A Resident of Flint, Michigan #FiltersForFlint.”
+The logistics behind the partnership between Hydroviv and the “Filters For Flint” Facebook Community are straightforward: Hydroviv created an item in our store called “Donate A Water Filter To A Resident of Flint, Michigan #FiltersForFlint.”
 After a person donates a system through Hydroviv's secure store/checkout, we use UPS to ship the filtration system directly to a resident of Flint that reached out through the Filters For Flint Community.
 That's it.

 Second Claim: Government's Free Filters Are The End-All Solution

-The second claim was that the gov’t is providing filters to Flint residents for free, so there’s no reason to send anything else.
+The second claim was that the government is providing filters to Flint residents for free, so there’s no reason to send anything else.
 This assertion is inconsistent with what we are hearing from people in Flint.

 We tip our hat to the people in Flint who are working to distribute bottled water and filters.
 However, we receive requests every day from individuals and child-focused organizations telling us that they logistically cannot haul enough bottled water, can’t get filters fast enough, or that they don’t trust the products given to them by the same people who ignored the problem for so long.
 The reality is, the filters that are being distributed by the government will have a much shorter lifetime than expected in Flint, because the lead concentrations from the samples used in the certification tests are lower than the levels being measured in Flint.
 Once the filtration capacity for lead (not gallons of water) is reached, the filters are worthless.